metabajmi/srbl/replit.md

 # Saudi Personal Data Protection Compliance Tool

 ## Overview
 This project is a web application designed to help organizations comply with Saudi Arabia's Personal Data Protection Law (PDPL).
-It offers AI-powered tools for website scanning, generating privacy policies and terms & conditions, managing consent, and handling internal compliance.
+It offers AI-powered tools for website scanning, generating privacy policies and terms & conditions, and handling internal compliance.
 The application features an Arabic-first, RTL-supported design, utilizing OpenAI's GPT models for intelligent document generation and compliance analysis.
 The project aims to provide a robust, AI-driven solution for PDPL adherence for entities interacting with Saudi Arabian data subjects.

 ## User Preferences
 Preferred communication style: Simple, everyday language.